jennylsmith/cowsay-test/README.md

 This demo repository has an ASCII cow saying "Hello world."

-This demo is also useful for understanding Travis CI (continuous integration) using the tutorial on [Erik Matsen's blog](http://erick.matsen.org/2019/11/05/travis.html).
+This demo is also useful for understanding [Docker containers](http://erick.matsen.org/2018/04/19/docker.html) and Travis CI (continuous integration) using the tutorial on [Erik Matsen's blog](http://erick.matsen.org/2019/11/05/travis.html).

 ## Installation